jslmorrison/jslmorrison.github.io/content/posts/playwright.md

 }
 ```

-then enter the development shell and create new virtual env:
+then enter the development shell:

 ```bash
 nix develop